 Note: Use SF 1195 to designate a particular position as a Designated Agent to receive and deliver checks issued by Fiscal Service.
 SF 1195 is available electronically.
 See the appendices listing for a link to SF 1195.

-Before submitting SF 1195, the agency must arrange for delivery/pickup of checks by the Designated Agent with the Treasury Financial Center that will issue the checks.
-The submitting agency must complete Section I, as follows:
+Before submitting SF 1195, the federal entity must arrange for delivery/pickup of checks by the Designated Agent with the Treasury Financial Center that will issue the checks.
+The submitting federal entity must complete Section I, as follows:

 An authorized Designating Official, with an active FS Form 2958DO on file with Fiscal Service, must sign the form as the recommending officer.